Céleste Mogador: Dancer and courtesan

 She helped introduce dances such as the quadrille and the can-can at the Bal Mabille.
-Despite the rivalry between Pomare and Mogador, the two women ended up sharing the stage and a friendship, often dancing the quadrille together.
+Despite the rivalry between Pomaré and Mogador, the two women ended up sharing the stage and a friendship, often dancing the quadrille together.
 Mogador also performed at the Théâtre Beaumarchais and as an equestrienne at the Cirque Olympique.
 She is credited with being the first to dance the schottische and she also sang in cabarets, performing songs by Sebastián Iradier.
 One source has suggested that the character Carmen in Georges Bizet's opera of the same name may have been based on Mogador.

 Mogador's newfound fame as a dancer and performer resulted in numerous admirers fighting for her attention.
 She became a mistress to a number of men, including the Duke of Ossuma and a Dutch baron.
 These men provided her with financial support, as they would often set her up in her own apartment or lavish her with gifts and money.
 Prior to her marriage, she wanted to adopt a baby girl whose mother, her maid Marie, died shortly after childbirth.
 She was unable to legally do so because of her reputation as a courtesan and prostitute so she became the child's godmother instead.